-- Assistant Professor of Electrical Engineering and Bioengineering
+- Associate Professor of Electrical Engineering and Bioengineering

 Professor Ba's interests lie at the intersection of theory, computing, and data, with diverse applications that range from computational neuroscience, multimedia signal processing, and network science.